 Added July 05, 2018.

 I strongly feel that Canada is getting rich by pushing money out of helpless and poor people.
 Look at me!
 I am writing this in a haste while I have college assignments due and while I am still unemployed.
 If you feel that my story isn’t real, then please start looking for White or colored people who are standing in cafes as cashiers and servers.
 You will find plenty of very talented and educated White and colored graduates there.
 Why must they hold an odd job in order to get an education and a real job?
 When will they get a real and stable job?
-Feel free to check out organizations like the Meeting Professionals International or Society of Technical Communication; and, you will find so many unemployed individuals there that you will start losing your hair and perhaps your sanity.
+Feel free to check out organizations like the Meeting Professionals International or Society of Technical Communication; and, you will find so many unemployed individuals there that you will start losing your hair.
 All this is happening because Canada has a very strong and wide Rich Poor Gap.
-What is making things worse is when the victims are left very hazy simply because someone who has the right authority to make some changes decides to gaslight them so that they may feel hacked enough not to question the reliability and standards of the program.
+What is making things worse is when the victims are left very hazy simply because someone who has the right authority to make some changes decides to gaslight them so that they may feel hacked enough not to question the reliability and standards of the programs.
 I find it funny that some individuals who have the right kind of authority don’t wish to believe us even after the “Conference Board of Canada” has issued this particular infographic that states that there is a gap between what the employers are looking for and the subjects that are being taught to the Post-secondary Education (PSE) students—PSE includes many kinds of academic institutions such as colleges, universities, and career schools.

 So what do you all think now?
 Do I sound stubborn or what!
 I am definitely stubborn because I witnessed something really wrong; and, I kept notes for many years.
 I am stubborn because I brought these issues up with my class fellows in a very open and frank manner.
 I feel that Canadian students are not being heard on time; and, most of them get jobs after their minds and bodies have been seriously insulted and injured.
 Can you now think that Canadians are very productive people?